kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/blue-green.md

 ### 2.Cleanup the Application

-When the application is delete, all associated resources will also be reomved:
+When the application is delete, all associated resources will also be removed:

 ```console
 kubectl delete application abtesting-demo